davnotdev/davnotdev.github.io/src/pages/blog/tutorials/guide_spirv.md

 ## The Setup

 First, you need `spirv-as`, the assembler which you can find [here](https://github.com/KhronosGroup/SPIRV-Tools).
+`spirv-as` itself is not enough however as it will happily pass broken code.
+`spirv-val` is used to validate the generated SPIR-V.
+Then, you can go a step further and use `spirv-opt` for optimizations.

 Now, create a file called `hello.spas` which you can assemble with `spirv-as hello.spas -o hello.spv`.